-Following the trend of other developments in action recognition, supervised action segmentation research has moved towards adapting deep learning-based solutions.
-This section discusses deep models that have been used for temporal action segmentation.
-From a taxonomical point of view, we can identify four main categories of architectures or solutions: representation learning, Temporal Convolutional Networks based solutions, improving existing architectures or their outputs, and using transformers for temporal action segmentation.
+~ Under full supervision, each frame of every sequence is labelled.
+Like action recognition, modern action segmentation techniques rely heavily on deep learning.
+Some pre-deep learning approaches classified actions in a temporal sliding window~\cite{karaman2014fast,rohrbach2012database,cheng2014temporal} and subsequently obtained the final segmentation through post-processing.
+Cheng~\etal~\cite{cheng2014temporal} used a Bayesian non-parametric language model to reason on the dependencies between actions.
+Conversely, \cite{fathi2011understanding,fathi2013modeling} modelled the actions as a change in the state of objects and approached the segmentation problem as finding change points.
+Another line of methods predicted the most probable sequence of actions using stochastic context-free grammars to capture the temporal structure of actions~\cite{vo2014stochastic,pirsiavash2014parsing}.
+Kuehne~\etal~\cite{kuehne2014language,kuehne2016end} combined the grammars with a set of HMMs, which are used to model the coarse action units.
+Richard~\etal~\cite{richard2016temporal} introduced a mapping of visual cues to action probability, aided by a language model on the action sequence and a length model on the segment duration.

-Below, we discuss each group and provide detailed comparisons.
-The performance of the supervised action segmentation methods is usually measured on a few publicly available datasets.
-We compare the performance of all existing approaches in \cref{tab:supMethods} on the Breakfast and GTEA datasets.
-Overall, we observe that the majority of the approaches are based on temporal convolutional networks.
-Although different types of features are used in the early approaches, the state of the art is mainly validated on I3D features.
+This section introduces deep-learning based approaches for fully-supervised TAS, highlighting different aspects of representation learning, network architectures and iterative refinement. ~\cref{tab:supMethods} compares most methods' performance on Breakfast and GTEA.

-\subsection{Representation Learning}
+\subsubsection{Representation Learning}

-The earliest attempts couple deep learning based features with temporal models.
-Lea~\etal~\cite{lea2016segmental} employ a CNN to capture spatio-temporal feature relations (ST-CNN) and segment videos with a semi-Markov model.
-Bi-LSTM~\cite{singh2016multi} splits videos into snippets and passes them through a multi-stream network composed of appearance and motion streams to compute visual representation.
-These features are then fed into a bi-directional LSTM to predict action labels for each snippet.
+~ Initial works combined deep features with temporal models.
+For example, ST-CNN~\cite{lea2016segmental} uses a CNN to capture spatiotemporal feature relations along with a semi-Markov model.
+To compute visual representations, Bi-LSTM~\cite{singh2016multi} splits videos into snippets and passes them through a multi-stream (appearance and motion) network similar to ~\cite{simonyan2014two}.
+The features are then fed into a bi-directional LSTM to predict action labels.